For ndis plan managers

 • Careview, Lumary or Flowlogic (plan-management platform)

-• Xero (payments + reconciliation)
+• Xero (payments + remittance reconciliation)

 • a shared ticketing inbox (provider + participant queries)